Skip to content

 Label Provider

-URI schema_provider_s
+URI https://opengeometadata.org/ogm-aardvark/#provider

 Obligation Suggested

-Multivalued false
+Multivalued False

-Commentary This field was named Provenance in the GBL 1.0 Metadata schema.
+Commentary This field was named Provenance in the GBL 1.0 metadata schema.

-Controlled Vocabulary yes - not strict
+Controlled Vocabulary Yes - not strict

-Example value "University of Minnesota"
+Example Value "University of Minnesota"

 Element Set schema.org